Lab Guide: Using the Ansible Development Environment tool

 -

-This is a convenient alternative to manually running source .venv/bin/activate in the terminal.
+This is an alternative to manually running source .venv/bin/activate in the terminal.

 |